-Stock market today: Asian markets, oil lower as recession fears, debt ceiling darken outlook
+Stock market today: World markets mostly higher; Turkey, Thailand slip after elections

 The hope on Wall Street is that easing inflation may convince the Fed to hold off on raising rates again at its next meeting in June.
 That would offer some breathing room to both the economy, which has slowed under the weight of higher rates, and to financial markets, where prices began falling long ago.

-Brent crude, the pricing basis for international trading, shed 53 cents to $73.64 per barrel.
+Brent crude, the pricing basis for international trading, gained 10 cents to $74.27 per barrel.